 A public hearing was held on September 7, 2022, in Kerrville to present and receive feedback on the draft plan.
 The public had at least 30 days prior to and 30 days following the public hearing to provide written comments, in addition to providing written and/or oral comments at the public hearing.
 The RFPG responded and revised the plan, as appropriate, in response to the comments received.
-The RFPG adopted the January 2023 Final Regional Flood Plan at their meeting on January 4, 2023, in Seguin, and approved the final plan for submittal to TWDB by January 10, 2023.
-The RFPG adopted this July 2023 Amended Regional Flood Plan at their meeting on June 27, 2023, and approved the amended plan for submittal to TWDB by July 14, 2023.
+The RFPG adopted this Final Regional Flood Plan at their meeting on January 4, 2023, in Seguin, and approved the final plan for submittal to TWDB by January 10, 2023.